syncfusion-content/maui-docs/MAUI/Chat/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-Next, create a class derived from 'IChatMessageConverter' interface and set it to the 'SfChat.ItemsSourceConverter' property as shown below.
-The 'IChatMessageConverter' interface provides the methods 'ConvertToChatMessage' and 'ConvertToData' to convert an item of an existing collection to a chat message and to convert a chat message to an item of the existing data collection respectively.
-Similarly these two methods 'ConvertToChatMessag' and 'ConvertToData' will be fired whenever a new item is added/removed/replaced in the existing data collection or in the chat message collection respectively.
+Next, implement a class that inherits from the 'IChatMessageConverter' interface, and then assign an instance of this class to the 'SfChat.ItemsSourceConverter' property.
+The 'IChatMessageConverter' interface stipulates methods like 'ConvertToChatMessage' and 'ConvertToData', responsible for translating items between the chat message collection and the existing data collection.
+These conversion functions are invoked whenever an item is added, removed, or replaced in either collection.

 Implementation of a custom message converter class with conversion logics to convert from data to message and vice versa.
 {% tabs %}
 {% highlight c# %}

     /// <summary>
     /// Defines methods that can be used to convert data objects to chat messages and vice versa.
     /// </summary>